simplex-chat/simplex-chat/docs/guide/audio-video-calls.md

 # Audio and Video Calls

 SimpleX Chat allows you to make end-to-end encrypted audio and video calls with your contacts via WebRTC.

-**Please note**: group calls are not supported at this time.
+Please note that group calls are not supported at this time.

 ## Making and accepting calls